jkschneider/springone-distributed-monorepo/deck/presentation.md

 WHERE RIGHT(path, 5) = '.java'
 ```

-^ In options, save the results of this query to: `myproject:gradle_summit.java_files`.
+^ In options, save the results of this query to: `myproject:springone.java_files`.
 You will have to allow large results as well.
 This is a fairly cheap query (336 GB).

 ---